atroposhere/LCRatingEstimate/README.md

 - `src/`: Contains the main scripts for generating data and estimating ratings.
   - `data_generator.py`: Generates random test data in CSV and YAML formats.
-  - `estimate.py`: Estimates the user's LeetCode rating based on the generated data.
+  - `estimate.py`: Contains the core logic for estimating the user's LeetCode rating.
+  - `main.py`: The main script to run the estimation process.
 - `tests/`: Contains test scripts.
 - `data/`: Contains data files.